 Emergency Arts Boxes

 Art helps us work through grief, loss and trauma.
 Art can help us process and express our thoughts, feelings and experiences, create meaning and to build connections.
-Emergency Arts Boxes are filled with art supplies that will be distributed to people devastated by the killing of George Floyd and impacted by the public health issue of racism in Minneapolis.
+Emergency Arts Boxes are filled with art supplies, handmade drawings and messages that will be distributed to people devastated by the killing of George Floyd and impacted by the public health issue of racism in Minneapolis.

 Donate a Box